sebastiandedeyne/sebastiandedeyne.com/content/posts/the-rising-complexity-of-jamstack-sites.md

 Mike continues with a thoughtful analysis of the current state of the JAMstack, and intrudoces the idea of a "JAMstack Plus", essentially bringing the best parts of JAMstack and monoliths together.

+> I don’t think JAMstack should defined by pushing all the complexity into the front-end build process or by compromising on developer and user experience.
+Instead, I think JAMstack should focus on providing lean, configurable static front-ends.

+That said, lean and configurable static front-ends are kind of a niche requirement in my world.
+While the JAMstack is a great tool in this space, I do believe it's in a hype phase.

 Read the *"The Rising Complexity of JAMstack Sites and How to Manage Them"* on [CSS-Tricks](https://css-tricks.com/the-rising-complexity-of-jamstack-sites-and-how-to-manage-them/).